Roger Hayman, Partner

 Katrine Evans, Senior Associate

 Katrine is our specialist in privacy and information law.
-Katrine did her first degree in languages at University College, Oxford before moving to Wellington in 1988.
-She then succumbed to the lure of law studies at Victoria University, including doing her first work in privacy law in 1992, and hasn’t looked back since.
-She completed her LLB (Hons) and LLM and spent ten years indulging her delight in teaching, as a lecturer specialising in privacy, media and tort law.
-In 2004 Katrine became Assistant Privacy Commissioner and was the Commissioner’s legal counsel until June 2015.
-She gave legal advice about complaints, and represented the Commissioner in the Human Rights Review Tribunal and in court (including the Supreme Court).
-She managed the policy and technology team giving a wide range of advice to government and business, and advising on the privacy law reform proposals.
-For many years, she was also the communications manager, producing a variety of guidance material for the public, schools and businesses.
-She is a member of the New Zealand Law Society's Human Rights and Privacy Committee, edits the "Privacy Interests" column of the IEEE's "Security and Privacy Journal", is a member of the Asian Privacy Scholars Network, and co-teaches the LLM course in privacy law at Victoria University of Wellington.
+Katrine did her first degree in languages at University College, Oxford before moving to Wellington in 1988 and studying law, including completing an LLB (Hons) and LLM by thesis.
+She did her first work in privacy in 1992 and hasn't looked back since.
+After being a law lecturer at Victoria University for ten years, Katrine became Assistant Privacy Commissioner in 2004 and was the Commissioner’s legal counsel until June 2015.
+She worked alongside the complaints investigation team, managed the policy and technology team and was the communications manager for many years.
+She also represented the Commissioner in the Human Rights Review Tribunal and in court (including the Supreme Court).
+Katrine is a member of the New Zealand Law Society's Human Rights and Privacy Committee, and is a committee member of the Privacy Foundation of New Zealand.
+She also edits the "Privacy Interests" column of the IEEE's "Security and Privacy Journal", and is a member of the Asian Privacy Scholars Network.
 Katrine’s husband John is a partner in the firm,and she has two adult sons.
-She is a member of the Orpheus Choir, is a keen embroiderer, and has too many books to fit on her bookshelves.and running in her spare time.
+She is a member of the Orpheus Choir, is a keen embroiderer, and has too many books to fit on her bookshelves.